Wadsworth House in Littleton, CO

 Pros

-• pro The facility provides amazing care and is compassionate and helpful with families and residents.
+• pro The staff are compassionate and helpful with families and residents.

 • pro They work well with hospice.

-• pro The main caregivers live on site, providing consistency for residents with dementia.
+• pro The main caregivers live on site, providing consistency that greatly benefits residents with dementia.

-• pro The owners are willing to do what it takes to ensure residents are cared for.
+• pro The owners are willing to do whatever it takes to ensure residents are cared for.

-• pro There is excellent communication between owners, managers, caregivers, and families.
+• pro There is excellent communication between the owners, managers, caregivers, and families.

-• pro Will is an amazing gentleman who is always there to help and chat with families.
+• pro Will is an amazing gentleman who is consistently there to help and chat.

 Cons

-• pro Liz Littleton was extremely rude and unprofessional in handling the refund for the QMAP class.
+• pro Liz Littleton is described as extremely rude and unprofessional.

-• pro She refused the refund for two tickets and provided fake information about her supervisor.
+• pro She provided fake information about her supervisor.

-• pro The reviewer would highly recommend taking QMAP classes elsewhere.
+• pro The reviewer would not recommend taking QMAP classes there.

 Review